asvimalo/money-goal/README.md

 # Specification

-Pablo will write about it....
+Pablo will write about it.... mas tarde
+Vale?????
+a

 # Welcome to your Expo app 👋